El Camino Day 5

 That’s it from me for today.
 It was a most enjoyable day rewarded by the magnificent views from the mountain top and the sunshine.

-For stats and a map of today’s walk, you’ll find them here.
+For maps and stats of today’s walk you’ll find it here.

 Buen Camino! 😊